hallosayaimroatubelajargithub/Stunting-TomblokBot/README.md

 # Stunting-TomblokBot

-- Nama         : Imroatu Solicah
+- Name : Imroatu Solicah
 - NIM : 20.01.53.0002
-- Mata Kuliah  : Text Minning
+- Course Subject: Text Mining

 ## Rules :
-1. Setelah download package, zip folder tersebut
+1. After downloading the package, zip the folder
-2. Buka folder pada `Sublime Text` atau `VSCode`
+2. Open the folder under `Sublime Text` or `VSCode`
-3. Buka terminal console dan lakukan install package Telebot : `pip install pyTelegramBotAPI`
+3. Open a terminal console and install the Telebot package: `pip install pyTelegramBotAPI`
-3. Lalu jalankan program, dan buka Telegram anda.
+3. Then run the program, and open your Telegram.

 ## Link Akses :
 http://t.me/uasstunting02_bot